 Your NUU Mobile smartphone comes with a custom music app which you can find in All Apps, titled "Music".
-Once you load it up, you'll see all the music you've added to your phone or placed on your SD card.
+Once you run it, you'll see all the music you've added to your phone or placed on your microSD card.
+This app's custom equalizer, Snapdragon Audio+, helps your music sound better.